hmelnov/MoodlePatchUniqueInGroup/README.md

 We have already tested the resulting changes on our students (educa.isu.ru), and the code works Ok.

 I believe, that the unique in group capability will be useful for other teachers, who use Moodle.

+The repository contains two folders:

+New - the files, that were modified to support the "Unique in group" capability

+Old - the state of the files before I have modified them (just in case that the files were modified for some other purposes since my editing)